JanethL/project-1-example/README.md

 ];
 ```

-// Create a function drawBlocks() to draw the first block
+- Create a drawBlocks() function to draw the first block
-// Use forEach and Loops to draw the the squares that aren’t zero
+- Use forEach and Loops to draw the the squares that aren’t zero

 ```javascript